Planet Youth. Helping young people live their best lives.

 Planet Youth began in the 90s in Iceland as a local initiative to reduce substance use amongst young people.
 Over the next 20 years, Iceland changed the game.
 Iceland went from having the highest rates of substance use amongst young people in Europe, to having the lowest.
 Planet Youth is now being adopted by communities all over the world.

-The Alcohol and Drug Foundation is working with the international Planet Youth team to pilot the approach through the existing Local Drug Action Team Program, which is funded under the Australian Government’s National Ice Action Strategy and managed by the Alcohol and Drug Foundation.
-The local Planet Youth Blue Mountains project is a collaborative effort between local government, community services, schools, parents and carers, young people and the broader Blue Mountains community.
+The Alcohol and Drug Foundation is working with the international Planet Youth team to pilot the approach through the Local Drug Action Team Program, which is funded under the Australian Government’s National Ice Action Strategy and managed by the Alcohol and Drug Foundation.
+The Planet Youth Blue Mountains project is a collaborative effort between local government, community services, schools, parents and carers, young people and the Blue Mountains community.

 Together we can help our young people live their best lives.